PeterBaltov/ikbr-algo-trading/PHASE8_SUMMARY.md

 ## 📋 **Overview**

-Phase 8 represents the final phase of the ThetaGang transformation, establishing a comprehensive testing and validation framework that ensures the entire system is production-ready.
+Phase 8 represents the final phase of the moneytrailz transformation, establishing a comprehensive testing and validation framework that ensures the entire system is production-ready.
 This phase implements systematic testing strategies, validation frameworks, and quality assurance processes across all components.

 ## ✅ **Implementation Status: COMPREHENSIVE VALIDATION READY**